 There are several formal ways in which graduate students may participate in ProCES programming and gain valuable teaching, program administration, and professional skills:

 - Teach in a community-engaged ProCES course.
 A Graduate Assistantship in Instruction (AI) for a ProCES course helps to coordinate student projects with community partners.
 Responsibilities vary by course but could include accompanying students to partner site visits, supporting student research projects, and serving as a channel of communication between students and ProCES staff.
-AI assignments are made by departments and are subject to departmental policies and practices of each department.
+AI assignments are made by departments and are subject to departmental policies and practices.
 However, if you are interested, let us know; sometimes faculty seek a particular skill set to support their ProCES course and, if we know about you, we can facilitate those connections.

 - Administer a community-engaged curricular program.
 ProCES welcomes opportunities to host a graduate University Administrative Fellow.
 The UAF works approximately six hours per week for ProCES to support the work of the office and to develop an independent project related to community-engaged scholarship and of interest to the UAF.
 It is an excellent opportunity to learn about community-engaged scholarship and to develop professional skills.

 - Mentor undergraduate students engaged in community-based research.
 ProCES supports summer research internships for undergraduates, who may participate in the Summer Research Colloquium.
 ProCES students can be mentored by a Graduate Instructional Fellow who may advise students conducting community-engaged research.